xh3210578/bee-docs/docs/installation/bee-clef.md

 ### Configuring Bee-clef
 Configuration files are stored in `/etc/bee-clef/`

-Under a normal/default package install, there wont be any configuration changes necessary to start using bee-clef.
+For a normal installation using a package manger, there should not be any configuration changes necessary to start using Bee Clef.

 ### Interact With Clef